spatialthoughts/qgis-tutorials/source/docs/3/animating_time_series.rst

 Animating Time Series Data (QGIS3)
 ==================================

 Time is an important component of many spatial datasets.
 Along with location information, time providers another dimension for analysis and visualization of data.
-If you are working with dataset that contains timestamps or have observations recorded at multiple time-steps, you can easily visualize it using the **Temporal controler** only available from version 3.14.
-Temporal controler allows you to view and export
-'slices' of data between certain time intervals that can be combined into animations.
+If you are working with dataset that contains timestamps or have observations recorded at multiple time-steps, you can easily visualize it using the **Temporal controler** only available from QGIS 3.14 onwards.
+Temporal controler allows you to view and export 'slices' of data between certain time intervals that can be combined into animations.

 Overview of the task